Geometric Arbitrage Theory and Market Dynamics Reloaded

-\begin{corollary}[\textbf{Differential-Topological FTAP for Complete Markets}] The following assertions are equivalent: \begin{itemize} \item The market model satisfies the no-free-lunch-with-vanishing-risk condition and is complete. \item It exists a unique probability measure with respect to which market prices expressed in terms of a num\'{e}raire are martingales. \item It exists a unique state price deflator pricing the assets. \item The market global holonomy is trivial. \item There exists a unique positive semimartingale such that the arbitrage action vanishes for all closed strategies. \item The market is simply connected. \end{itemize} \end{corollary}

-The interpretation of these results is that for a complete market an arbitrage possibility can only exist, if the market topology is not trivial.
-That is true if and only if there are restrictions in the nominal space acting as a topological obstruction, preventing \textit{every} $\mathcal{C}^1$-self-financing closed strategy from being contractible.
+The interpretation of this result is that for a market an arbitrage possibility can only exist, if the market topology is not trivial.
+That is true if and only if there are restrictions in the nominal space acting as a topological obstruction, preventing \textit{every} $\mathcal{D}$-admissible self-financing closed strategy from being contractible.

 \begin{example}[\textbf{Pension Funds' Market}]\text{}\\ Let us consider a market whose agents are all pension funds in the world.
 The asset side of a pension fund is subject to several regulatory constraints.
 Beside the usual no short sales constraints, there are mixed linear constraints limiting the part of allocation in specific currencies, in regional markets, in the fixed-income or equity market and so on.
 These restrictions translate into hyperplanes cutting the nominal space $X$ and the market $M$.
 A situation as in Figure \ref{PF} can occur, where the pension fund restrictions determine a ''hole'', that is, a non-trivial first fundamental group: the strategy $\alpha$ is contractible but strategy $\gamma$ not. \end{example}